Ann Lee explains the importance of wheat in our daily life

 Among them are thousands of varieties of wheat, many of which would have otherwise disappeared from the world’s gene pool, replaced by varieties that promised bigger harvests and better profits.

-Now the Svalbard seeds – and other seedbanks throughout the world – are providing a major impetus behind a new movement to restore and grow some of the world's traditional crops for future generations.
-Names like April Bearded (the wheat sown this year at Brixton Windmill), Damant and Red Lammas ('king of wheats’) are appearing once again.
+Now the Svalbard seeds – and other seedbanks throughout the world – are providing a major impetus behind a new movement to restore and grow some of the world’s traditional crops for future generations.
+Names like April Bearded (wheat sown in 2016 at Brixton Windmill), Damant and Red Lammas (“king of wheats”) are appearing once again.